Pithamagan: Music

-Release
+Release and reception

 Pithamagan was released on 24 October 2003, coinciding with Diwali.
-The film released alongside Vijay's Thirumalai, Ajith's Anjaneya and Arjun's Ottran.

-Certification

-The film was given an "A" certificate by the censor board owing to scenes involving cannabis and violence.

-Critical reception

-The film received critical acclaim with praise for the story, direction, screenplay and performances of Vikram, Surya, Laila and Sangeetha.
-Malathi Rangarajan of The Hindu praised Vikram as "Without any dialogue to support him he carves a niche for himself in the viewer's mind with his expressions and excellent body language" and Suriya as "Who would have thought that this young man, pitted against the serious Chithan, would prove so perfect a foil?" going on to declare the movie as "..a symphony on celluloid".
+Malathi Rangarajan of The Hindu praised Vikram as "Without any dialogue to support him he carves a niche for himself in the viewer's mind with his expressions and excellent body language" and Suriya as "Who would have thought that this young man, pitted against the serious Chithan, would prove so perfect a foil?" going on to declare the film as "..a symphony on celluloid".
 A reviewer at Sify noted, "..it is the expert performance of the lead actors that elevate the film above the commonplace".

 Film critic Baradwaj Rangan remarked, "Bala's ingeniousness is evident everywhere ....
 And he gets tremendous support from his leads...It all adds up to a first-rate film that excoriates as much as it entertains".
 Malini Mannath wrote in Chennai Online, "It's an off-beat, sensitive and a serious film, which may lack in commercial ingredients but which a discerning viewer will find a welcome change".
-Visual Dasan of Kalki praised the performances of lead actors, Bala's direction, also praising Balasubramaniam's cinematography and Ilaiyaraaja's music for working equally hard with director and concluded Pithamagan is not Vikram and Surya film, it is Bala's unique work.
+Visual Dasan of Kalki praised the performances of lead actors, Bala's direction, also praising Balasubramaniam's cinematography and Ilaiyaraaja's music for working equally hard with director and concluded Pithamagan is not Vikram and Suriya film, it is Bala's unique work.